 Key Factors Influencing Rupee vs. Dollar Value

-The Reserve Bank of India governor recently said the central bank will raise the limit on overseas investments by mutual funds when it feels confident that the rupee is stable on a durable basis.
+The Reserve Bank of India (RBI) governor recently stated that the central bank will raise the limit on overseas investments by mutual funds when it feels confident that the rupee is stable on a durable basis.
+This is a key indicator for those looking at global diversification.

-Let us see who determines exchange rates in India.
+Let us examine who determines exchange rates in India and how it impacts your savings.

 Evolution of Exchange Rate Determination in India